devuri/wpframework/documentation/src/tutorials/overview.md

 - Understanding the Security Landscape: A Primer for Raydium Developers
 - Deploying Secure Raydium Applications: Strategies and Best Practices
-- Managing Security Aspects in Raydium and WordPress Environments
+- Managing Security Aspects in Raydium-powered WordPress Environments

 Through these focused sections, our tutorials aim to provide a structured and comprehensive learning path, from basic introductions to advanced development techniques, ensuring you have the knowledge and tools needed to excel in Raydium and WordPress development.